VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 See [these docs](https://docs.victoriametrics.com/vmagent.html#adding-labels-to-metrics) for details on how to add labels to metrics at `vmagent`.

-VictoriaMetrics doesn't check `DD_API_KEY` param, so APIkey can be set to arbitrary value.

 ## How to send data from InfluxDB-compatible agents such as [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)

-Use `http://<victoriametric-addr>:8428` url instead of InfluxDB url in agents' configs.
+Use `http://<victoriametrics-addr>:8428` url instead of InfluxDB url in agents' configs.
 For instance, put the following lines into `Telegraf` config, so it sends data to VictoriaMetrics instead of InfluxDB:

 ```toml